-In some instances, R&P services must be provided to refugees joining U.S. ties in locations outside the approved placement radius of any affiliate.
-Applicants proposing to manage placement of refugees in these circumstances should propose a model to implement and manage this process.
-Include headquarters management structure, staffing, and resources proposed to oversee the process within the R&P program infrastructure (both pre- and post-arrival), as well as a detailed timeline for implementation.
-Describe the process for identifying, securing, and training local partners.
+Include national management structure, staffing, and resources proposed to oversee the process within the R&P program infrastructure (both pre- and post-arrival), as well as a detailed timeline for implementation.
+Describe the strategy for identifying, training, and onboarding community partners, as well as for consulting and coordinating with state and local stakeholders during and after this process.
 In the HQ staffing chart, budget narrative, and budget, clearly identify any staffing and costs related to this placement model.
 Include the proposed placement capacity.

-Unaccompanied Refugee Minor (URM) Foster Care Program Applicants Only (additional 1 page maximum)
+11. Unaccompanied Refugee Minor (URM) Foster Care Program Applicants, if applicable (additional 1 page maximum)

-If an applicant is currently participating in the placement of unaccompanied refugee minors into foster care and wishes to continue these placements in FY 2022, the proposal should describe headquarters procedures for placing and assuring such cases during FY 2021 and list participating affiliates.
+If an applicant is currently participating in the placement of unaccompanied refugee minors into foster care and wishes to continue these placements in FY 2023 and subsequent years, the proposal should describe national management procedures for placing and assuring such cases during FY 2022 and list participating affiliates.
 List all proposed new URM sites.
 Applicants should also provide URM Affiliate Abstracts for each foster care site and include such sites in their consolidated placement plan.